07U/skills-github-pages/OnTheAdjointRepresentation.md

 &nbsp;&nbsp;&nbsp;&nbsp;Now comes another crucial part.
 Assume we get an input matrix \\(O\\), and we apply (or not) a transformation to it, to make its trace positive.
 We then perform the classic algorithm with the transformed matrix, getting back a quaternion.
 We now have to transform the quaternion with the inverse transformation, to get the correct quaternion that represents \\(O\\).
 Luckily for us, the transformation (and its inverse) is a multiplication by one of the basis elements!
 In the example above, it would be a multiplication by \\(\\underline{k}\\).
 The multiplication table of the basis elements (or the \\(Q\_{8}\\) group, presented in Eq.&nbsp;\\eqref{eq:Quaternion Group Definition}), is easy to master, and a pattern can be easily retrieved.
 This transformation is just a permutation of the quaternion coefficients, up to a sign (which also follows a pattern).

 &nbsp;&nbsp;&nbsp;&nbsp;Before a representative implementation of the algorithm is shown, let us present the outline of the branchless algorithm:
-1.\\label{item:Transform} Determine whether a transformation is needed.
+1. \\label{item:Transform} Determine whether a transformation is needed.
 If it is, create an appropriate rotation matrix, and multiply the input matrix by it.
 2. Feed the classic algorithm (which would not branch!) with the new matrix.
-3.\\label{item:Invert} Apply the inverse transformation to the output quaternion which was received from the classic algorithm.
+3. \\label{item:Invert} Apply the inverse transformation to the output quaternion which was received from the classic algorithm.
 Of course, this is highly open to interpretation, and could be implemented in numerous ways.
 However, the (potential) branching is now moved to steps No.&nbsp;\\ref{item:Transform} and No.&nbsp;\\ref{item:Invert}, and it is (y)our job to implement the above in a branchless manner.

 &nbsp;&nbsp;&nbsp;&nbsp;The following piece of code realizes the ideas of this section.
 It extracts the quaternion, up to a global sign.
 This global sign is important in case one would like to treat the quaternion not as a group element, but rather as a vector (*i.e.*, for linear interpolation purposes), and can be easily taken into account.
 The presented implementation is *not* the most efficient out of the ones I could come up with.
 I was trying to keep it somewhat readable (hence the use of the ternary operator), while showing the potential of bit-wise operations (which may or may not help performance).
 I noticed that performance highly depends on the compiler in use.
 Sometimes the disassembly written by the compiler was not as optimized as I would have hoped, and there is a considerable variance between compilers.
 I am looking forward to be amazed by the community, and the cleverness of fellow programmers!